Le e dans l’o de mon cœur / When (i) draw my own lines—performing the substrate.

 The performances in this exhibition are a process of disambiguation of the personal pronoun ( i ).
 Early on, through language, Knight became acutely aware that much of who she is (and is becoming), didn’t correspond to the identity placed on her, which was set in patriarchal terms.
 By drawing her own lines, she explores her agency over her evolving identities.
 In doing this, Knight is drawing a portrait of interiority, the act of thinking, the evanescent transforming idea of the present tense.
 She addresses the gap between the fixing and flowing that occurs within language and writing.

-Note: Pascaline Knight will activate the installation on the following dates: October 23rd, 30th and November 6th between 2-3pm.
+Note: Pascaline Knight will be activating the installation through performance on the following dates: October 23rd, 30th and November 6th between 2:00 – 3:00 pm EST.